DeWitt: I'm talking about a clean slate. Caroline: You ever try and clean an actual slate? You always see what was on it before.

 Ivy shows up at the end of the Dollhouse: Epitaphs bonus comic but is not explained further (yet).
 A continuation comic has been announced so it will probably fill in those details.

 Alpha gives a What the Hell, Hero? speech to Caroline!Wendy about abandoning her body to the Dollhouse in Omega Reprised in the same episode by Omega!Echo to Caroline!Wendy.

 When Echo turns a newly wiped Boyd.
 A person who is literally at their most innocent.
 Into an unknowing Suicide Bomber.
 Thumbs up hero.
 Worse part it didn't even change a thing.

-Bennett also calls Caroline out for leaving her behind during the raid on Rossum, resulting in Bennett's arm being paralyzed.
-Subverted in that Caroline had Bennett's best interests in mind.
-Bennett was a Rossum employee, so by leaving her there, she would be found and given medical treatment, and viewed as a victim rather than as a co-conspirator and a traitor.
+Bennett calls Caroline out for leaving her behind during the raid on Rossum, resulting in Bennett's arm being paralyzed.
+Caroline had Bennett's best interests in mind and Bennett was a Rossum employee, so by leaving her there, she would be found and given medical treatment, and viewed as a victim rather than as a co-conspirator and a traitor.